dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_krew: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_krew: Enable this feature (or use the FEATURES variable instead)
+* KREW_VERSION: Version to install (or use the FEATURES variable instead)
 * DEBUG_krew: Debug this feature
-* Environment KREW_VERSION (optional): Valid Krew version to install (defaults to latest)
 * Environment KREW_PLUGINS (optional): A comma separated list of kubectl plugins to install via krew

 ### <a id="kubectlnodeshell"></a> Kubectlnodeshell